 “Employers are looking for sales professionals who are able to creatively use all of the resources they have available to drive numbers month after month,” says a Sales & Marketing Senior Consultant at Robert Walters Singapore.
 She further shares four traits many hiring managers are looking out for in their business development leads.

 With the markets continually evolving in this era of rapid technological advancements, employers recognise that it’s key for their business development leads to be constantly on the lookout for new commercial and business opportunities.
 These professionals keep themselves updated on the latest market trends and develop a strong pipeline that will consistently ensure results.

-“Employers are looking for salespeople who are driven and have that ‘hunting’ mentality,” shares Ingrid.
+“Employers are looking for salespeople who are driven and have that ‘hunting’ mentality,” shares our expert.
 “Clients and customers come and go, especially given all the options they have today – and this is why employers are looking for salespeople who don’t rest on their laurels and farm their existing accounts.
 They want individuals who will grow their accounts through cross-selling and up-selling, and proactively seek out new business.”

 2) A flexible, client-focused approach

 As the sales process becomes increasingly digitalised, it is important for the business development manager to do more than just sell a product or service to keep clients coming back.
 They need to think of themselves as a partner who helps clients achieve their business goals through lasting solutions – not just a one-time quick-fix vendor.

 “Customers appreciate partners who truly understand their needs, and show flexibility and creativity in coming up with solutions that solve their problems,” says our senior consultant, “This is why companies are looking to hire business development leads who are able to communicate with customers closely, identify their pain points, and work with internal teams to tailor the products or services to suit customer needs.”

 3) Ability to leverage marketing